 The newspaper kept me on the justice beat.
 I went on to write about another innocence claim, by a man whose conviction in the near-fatal beating of a pregnant store clerk was based on shoddy police work and the testimony of a severely brain-damaged victim.
 That case is under review now by a citizens’ committee appointed by the city council.
 I also wrote about the misuse of science in criminal prosecutions, including mistaken identifications through faulty DNA analysis.

 I spent my last year at the Journal as state editor with a staff of six.
 I supervised the newspaper’s coverage of the 2008 presidential primary while managing the newspaper’s coverage of the state capital and an eight-county region.
 I also kept a hand in project work, editing a five-part series and multimedia production about a triple homicide at a remote Christmas tree farm.

 I decided to leave the Journal in 2008, as the newsroom that had been my home for so long began a painful series of layoffs that no newsroom in the country has managed to escape.
 I felt it was time for me to find new audiences and new ways of telling human stories.
 I came to multimedia documentary work through a project on the Yadkin River and have come to appreciate this form for its depth and wide reach.
 Working with a photojournalist and an audio producer, we have also produced stories on disabled adults.
-I teach the craft of writing to college freshmen at Wake Forest University, where I am an associate professor of the practice in the English Department.
-I also teach journalism.
+I direct the journalism program at Wake Forest University, where I am an associate professor of the practice in the English Department.
+I also teach writing to first-year students.
 And I continue to write about the issues that matter to me, for magazines, foundations and non-profits in the belief that stories told with passion and honesty can change lives.